circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ### Using Screenshots and Artifacts

 CircleCI may be configured to collect [build artifacts]( {{ site.baseurl }}/2.0/artifacts/) and make them available from your build.
-For example, artifacts enable you to save screenshots as part of your build, and view them when the {% comment %} TODO: Job {% endcomment %}build finishes.
+For example, artifacts enable you to save screenshots as part of your {% comment %} TODO: Job {% endcomment %}build, and view them when the {% comment %} TODO: Job {% endcomment %}build finishes.
 You must explicitly collect those files with the `store_artifacts` step and specify the `path` and `destination`.
 See the [store_artifacts]( {{ site.baseurl }}/2.0/configuration-reference/#store_artifacts) section of the Configuration Reference for an example.

 Saving screenshots is straightforward: it's a built-in feature in WebKit and Selenium, and is supported by most test suites: